 For those on a tighter budget, there are plenty of mid-range hotels located throughout Santorini.
 Many of these hotels offer great amenities like swimming pools and breakfast included in the room rate.
 If you are looking for a quiet place, consider staying in Pyrgos.
 It is a beautiful gem that is getting more popular but is less crowded yet a charming village.
 Boutique Hotel Anagennisis is a 4-star hotel that seems a good place to stay if you look for a decent boutique hotel that is quite unique.
 Check out the rates here.

 THINGS TO DO – 3-DAY SANTORINI ITINERARY

 Of course, it really depends on the time of your arrival and on the village you choose to stay in.
 I stayed in Fira and had 5 days in Santorini.
-You can use the Santorini itinerary regardless of where you stay, but you might have to tweak it so that it is perfect for you, too.
+You can use this Santorini itinerary regardless of where you stay, but you might have to tweak it so that it is perfect for you, too.

 If you stay in Fira, perfect.
 If you stay in another village (even Oia), I recommend taking a bus early in the morning to Fira and then following this itinerary for the first day.
 If you arrive during the day, feel free to swap the days.